Spiritual Life

 Come share the spirit and wisdom of Rosh Hashanah and Yom Kippur.
 These Holy Days are a time of prayer, music, reflection and learning.
 Come and join our congregational family for a spiritually deep High Holy Day experience.

 Members of the congregation will automatically receive their High Holy Day tickets for each member of your household.
-Members are also welcomed to purchase additional tickets for other relatives and guests at a discount rate.
-Members in good standing can receive a reciprocal ticket to another URJ congregation for High Holy days services, see our office manager for a form to complete, or email the office.
+Members are also welcome to purchase additional tickets for relatives and guests at a discounted rate.
+Members in good standing can receive a reciprocal ticket to another URJ congregation for High Holy Days services.
+Contact the office for more information.

 If you are not a member of the congregation and not yet ready to make that commitment, you are welcome to purchase High Holy Day tickets.
-If you decide to join the congregation within a month after the holidays have ended, we will apply the ticket costs toward your membership dues!
+Should you decide to join the congregation within a month after the holidays, we will apply the ticket costs toward your membership dues.
 Please contact our office for details.

-We look forward to sharing a wonderful High Holy Days together!
+We look forward to sharing wonderful High Holy Days together.
 Use these links to learn more about Rosh Hashanah, Yom Kippur, Sukkot, and Simchat Torah.

 Chanukkah